SELECT WORK

 First -level tile: forested region threatened by human encroachment /habitat destruction

 Augmented reality elements can be viewed through an advanced headset or something as simple as a smartphone using Google cardboard.
-Target stickers allow each player to appear as their chosen animal species to other players.

 Placeholder